jargoud/tinify-php/README.md

 Unofficial PHP client for the Tinify API, used for [TinyPNG](https://tinypng.com) and [TinyJPG](https://tinyjpg.com).
 Tinify compresses your images intelligently.
 Read more at [http://tinify.com](http://tinify.com).

+This is a fork from [tinify/tinify-php](https://github.com/tinify/tinify-php).

 ## Documentation

 [Go to the documentation for the PHP client](https://tinypng.com/developers/reference/php).

-⚠️ this client implementation is differents from the documentation.
+⚠️ this client implementation is different from the documentation.

 ## Installation